eriksvoboda/stock-analysis/README.md

     'Format the output sheet on All Stocks Analysis worksheet Worksheets("All Stocks Analysis").Activate

-    Range("A1").Value = "All Stocks (" + yearValue + ")"
+    'inputs the year of the data being pulled in cell A1 Range("A1").Value = "All Stocks (" + yearValue + ")"

     'Create a header row